Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 Everyone has a first love.
 Mine was a brightly painted Suzuki Titan.
 I rode this 500cc motorcycle completely across the country; from British Columbia to Nova Scotia.
-Although the five-thousand-mile journey wore out my aging bike, this adventure proved to be the highlight of my teenage years.
-I replaced it with a capable little Honda 440e, and then a Yamaha manufactured motor scooter.
+Although the 5000-mile journey wore out my aging bike, this adventure proved to be the highlight of my teenage years.
+I replaced it with a capable little Honda 440e, and then a Yamaha-manufactured motor scooter.

 I liked the scooter.
 It was by no means a babe magnet, but the bike did attract attention.
 Scooter riders are considered approachable, and even people who would never consider purchasing a motorcycle can envision themselves zooming around on one of these contraptions.

 Years later, I replaced the Yamaha with a dirt bike and spent a couple of summers exploring old logging roads with a buddy.
 Eventually, however, his wife talked him into trading his bike for a van.
 I followed suit, selling my DT200, and buying a used 50cc Oliver City from CPI.